Kyrobi/Cynagen/rules.md

 * Cyber-bullying, harassment, and doing things to create chaos isn’t allowed.

-* If a player is being inappropriate in chat, contact the staff about it. you can use the /ignore command to ignore them.
+* If a player is being inappropriate in chat, contact the staff about it.
+You can use the /ignore command to ignore them.
 If you engage in a conflict with them, you will also be punished.

 ## 4. Keep the server peaceful and enjoyable.
-* Please keep controversial topics out of the server such as political, religious, and gun control related issues.
+* Please keep controversial topics out of the server such as political or religious related issues.

 * If you are doing something and players on the server wish for you to stop, then you’ll need to stop.
+If you feel what you're doing is reasonable, you may explain the situation to the players.
+If you're unsure, contact a staff about it.

 * Spamming is not allowed.

-* Inappropriate usernames aren’t allowed on the server, and you will be requested to make a name change.
+* Inappropriate usernames aren’t allowed on the server.
+You will be requested to make a name change.
 Failure to change your name will result in a ban.

 * You may not use nicknames to harass, bully, spam, or harm other users.